 BGS is recognised as a European centre of excellence for the study of carbon dioxide (CO2) storage, contributing to the Intergovernmental Panel on Climate Change (IPCC) special report.
 We have a dedicated CCS team active in a number of research areas including:

 See our Discovering geology pages for an Introduction to carbon capture and storage (CCS)

-The Nottingham Centre for Carbon Capture and Storage (NCCCS) is an independent, collaborative institution co-founded by two of the UK’s acknowledged pioneers in the fight against climate change; the British Geological Survey and the University of Nottingham.
+The GeoEnergy Research Centre (GERC) is an independent, collaborative institution co-founded by two of the UK’s acknowledged pioneers in the fight against climate change; the British Geological Survey and the University of Nottingham.

-Scottish Carbon Capture & Storage (SCCS) is a partnership between the British Geological Survey, Heriot-Watt University and the University of Edinburgh.
+Scottish Carbon Capture & Storage (SCCS) is a partnership between the British Geological Survey, Heriot-Watt University, the University of Edinburgh and the University of Aberdeen.

 It is the UK’s largest CCS research group, with researchers engaged in projects and joint industry projects across the full CCS chain.

 Visit the SCCS interactive 'Global CCS Map' which provides a world view of carbon capture and storage (CCS) projects.
 It holds information on projects of all scales and at all stages of development — planned and operating, and including cancelled projects of interest.

 Developing a suitable regulatory framework for CO2 storage is a high priority, and BGS has a key technical advisory role, both in the UK and overseas.
 We have provided expert technical advice to policymakers in the UK and Europe who are responsible for regulating the deployment of CCS.

 Members of the CCS Team also undertake a range of expert peer-reviews for a number of international CCS demonstration projects on behalf of governments or industrial project consortia.
 This is exemplified by the UK competition to build the first ‘full chain’ CCS system, where we are acting as technical advisors to the Department of Energy and Climate Change (DECC) in the bid evaluation process.